 What does Codesmith do?

 The onsite immersive program condenses the key elements of a four year computer science degree.
-It combines them with a modern curriculum focusing on developing the skill set companies highly value.
+Then, it combines them with a modern curriculum focusing on developing the skill set companies highly value.
 Students master algorithms, data structures, programming paradigms, and design patterns.
 In doing so, they gain a deep understanding of the core elements of computer science.
-They also provide networking help and career advice for students and graduates.
+The program also provides networking help and career advice for students and graduates.

 Most students spend over 70 hours at Codesmith each week.
 The general daily schedule goes from 9am to 8pm Monday-Friday and 9am to 4:30pm on Saturday.
 Students work on analytical problem solving and production projects, as well as participate in coding challenges and analytical problem solving.
-They also have lunch and dinner with their cohort as well as participate in activities.
+They also have lunch and dinner with their cohort and participate in activities together.

 Who is Codesmith for?